 I produced scale models to visualize early concepts.

-The study that was the foundation for this project is presented in this TED lecture by Kamal Meattle.
+The study that was the foundation for this project is presented in a TED lecture by Kamal Meattle.
 The juxtaposition of natural/artificial and indoor/outdoor were my main sources of inspiration.
-Alternative methods of cultivation of plants, specially the different hydroponic systems, also played a big role in informing the design of the desk.
+Alternative plant cultivation methods, specifically different hydroponic systems, also played a big role, informing the design of the desk.

 The Personal Fresh Air desk is part of my personal thesis project defended in December 2009.